NZ Post: Mail and courier services

 One of the ways New Zealand Post is trying to make up for lost revenue due to fewer people sending letters is partnering with other companies.
 The Post on 3 April 2017 announced that it will work with fast food restaurant chain KFC to have postal drivers deliver KFC's food to customers.
 The partnership will be piloted in the northern city of Tauranga, then expanded to more locations across New Zealand.

-On the 24 June 2021, New Zealand Post announced a new logo and rebranding to unite their NZ Post, Pace and CourierPost brands into one brand in order to reduce confusion among customers.
+On 24 June 2021, New Zealand Post announced a new logo and rebranding to unite their NZ Post, Pace and CourierPost brands into one brand in order to reduce confusion among customers.
 This rebranding exercise costs NZ$15 million and will take place over a period of three years; focusing on the repainting of courier vans.
 The company is also spending $170 million to establish new processing centres in Auckland, Wellington, and Christchurch.

+In late June 2023, NZ Post chief executive David Walsh announced plans to lay off 750 jobs over the next five years due to declining mail volume.
+Total annual mail volume had declined from over 1 billion items in 2003 to around 220 million items in 2023.
+In late March 2024, NZ post confirmed it would proceed with plans to lay off 750 workers over the next five years due to declining mail volume.

+In early April 2024, NZ Post confirmed that it would stop delivering newspapers and parcels to rural addresses on Saturdays from 29 June 2024, with the exception of 17 rural delivery runs that would be phased out by June 2025.

+In early November 2024, the Ministry of Business, Innovation and Employment (MBIE) proposed five changes to NZ Post's services including reducing the frequency of mail deliveries in both urban and rural areas; gradually reducing the number of postal outlets from 880 to 400; establishing cluster and community boxes for new addresses; converting existing delivery points to community points at a rate of 5% per year; and reducing the review period from five to three years.
+The Postal Worker's Union president John Maynard expressed concerns about NZ Post's proposal to stop delivering to individual mail boxes.